DomizianoScarcelli/spotify-recommender/slides.md

 Same hyperparameters used by the authors of the paper, but smaller learning rate, since I have a smaller dataset to work with.

+The whole training (pretrain + train) took about 12 hours on CUDA GPUs.

 </v-clicks>

 ---